seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 36</h2>

 I learned how to access multi-dimension arrays with indexes, manipulate arrays with push(), manuipulate arrays with pop(), manipulate arrays with shift(), and manipulate arrays with unshift(). #100DaysOfCode

+<h2>Day 37</h2>

+Day 37: I learned to write reusbale JavaScript with functions, pasing values to functions with arguments, global scope and functions, local scope and functions, and global vs. local scope in functions. #100DaysOfCode